Contact Us

 Our year of preparation for a declining HP 3000 market put us in a good position after HP's End-of-Life announcement.
 We were able to move ahead immediately and quickly make Suprtool work with the Eloquence database (IMAGE look-alike).
 In fact, we were the first MPE vendor to ship an Eloquence product for HP-UX.
 Version 4.6 of Suprtool/UX with Eloquence is effectively a new product, enabling easier migration from MPE to HP-UX by our customers.

-Ten years ago we ported our products from MPE to HP-UX, so we are ready to support migrating customers.
-But our first love is still the HP 3000 and we intend to support it as long as customers are willing to pay us.
-We don't expect our HP-UX business from migrations to ever reach the volume of the MPE software business.
-And we don't expect to be in the migration consulting business.
+Ten years before HP killed the 3000, we had ported our products to HP-UX, so we are ready to support migrating customers.
+But we still have a warm spot in our hearts for the HP 3000 and we intend to support it as long as customers are willing to pay us.

 The Robelle Staff